milagrosdoldan/Broken-Office/README.md

 ### Proyect Description:

--PWA mobile first which allow the staff to report problems or damaged elements in work places using tools like geolocalization and machine learning.
-It was developed using Scrum metodology.
+-PWA mobile first which allow the staff to report problems or damaged elements in workplaces using tools like geolocalization and machine learning.
+It was developed using Scrum methodology.

 -Funcionalities: